rdeane/MeqSilhouette/docs/source/io.rst

 Each parameter is explained below:

-* **outdirname** Name of the output directory in which to write all the output products of MeqSilhouette, with path relative to $MEQS_DIR
+* **outdirname** Name of the output directory in which to write all the output products of MeqSilhouette.
+Can be either absolute or relative; if relative, assumed to be relative to $MEQS_DIR.

 * **input_fitsimage** Name of the directory containing input fits images named using the naming convention explained in `input/sky_models`_, with path relative to $MEQS_DIR